-The COVID-19 pandemic drastically lowered the relative cost of remote work and led large parts of the US economy to start working remotely almost overnight (see Bartik et al., 2020; Bick et al., 2020).7 In order to use the COVID-19 pandemic to study our mechanism of interest, we now show that the pandemic-induced remote work followed the patterns predicted by the theoretical measure in the previous section.
+tik, Bertrand, Cullen, Glaeser, Luca, and Stanton, 2020; Bick, Blandin, and Mertens, 2020).
+In order to use the COVID-19 pandemic to study our mechanism of interest, we now show that the pandemic-induced remote work in line with the "potential for remote work" predicitions above.